How Many Grams In A 100 Ml

 Internet of Things (IoT) Integration

 The integration of measurement devices with the Internet of Things (IoT) is another significant development.
+This is particularly useful in environmental monitoring, where sensors can track temperature, humidity, and air quality over large areas.
 IoT-enabled sensors can collect and transmit data wirelessly, allowing for remote monitoring and analysis.
-This is particularly useful in environmental monitoring, where sensors can track temperature, humidity, and air quality over large areas.
 In the food industry, IoT sensors can monitor the conditions of stored goods, ensuring they remain within safe parameters.

 Advanced Sensor Technologies

 New sensor technologies are constantly being developed to improve the accuracy and range of measurements.
-For example, microfluidic sensors can measure extremely small volumes of liquids with high precision, which is crucial in biomedical research and diagnostics.
+And for example, microfluidic sensors can measure extremely small volumes of liquids with high precision, which is crucial in biomedical research and diagnostics.
 Spectroscopic techniques, such as Raman spectroscopy, can identify and quantify the components of a substance based on how it interacts with light, providing detailed information about its composition and concentration.

 Data Analytics and Machine Learning